william-masdon-oracle/ai-gpu-solutions/tritonllm_inference/standalone/standalone.md

     ![Apply Stack](images/apply_stack.png)

-5. Wait for the Job to succeed.
-It may take up 30 minutes for it to be successful and before infrastructure is provisioned.
+5. Wait for the Job to complete.
+It may take up 3 minutes to proviosion the infrastructure.

 ## Task 2: Access the instance

-1. Once the stack is created wait for it to complete and then you should be able to connect to the created instance via ssh
+1. Once the job is finished, you will be able to connect to the created instance via ssh.

 2. The stack will provide you at Output the following details:
     * **`SELECTED_MODEL_ENGINE`** [reconfirms the value selected in Task 1 point 3]